 PERSEPHONE

-Persephone is truly the Goddess of the Equinoxes, because She is both symbol of spring and life's renewal when She returns to her mother Demeter at the turning of the seasonal Wheel.
-And She is also Goddess of death.
-Persephone is the wife of Hades, the Queen of the Underworld identified with the ending and dormant time of winter.
+Persephone is truly the Goddess of the Equinoxes, because She is the symbol of spring and life's renewal when She returns to her mother Demeter at the turning of the seasonal Wheel.
+And She is also the Goddess of death, who spends half of the year in the Underworld, wife of Hades and the Queen of the Underworld, identified with the ending and dormant time of winter.

 PERSEPHONE'S FEAST DAY